ashstashp/nowplaying-app_public/README.md

 >[!WARNING]
 >This application does not grant the right to publically display any information.
 Ensure what you are doing is allowed by the artist(s) of any music you are displaying.

+## Installing
+- Download the installer for your operating system.
+These can be found in "Curent Release."
+- Run the installer, and follow the prompts.

 ## Approved Providers
 Sadly, due to many streaming services now providing a publically available API, it is hard to add providers.
 However, we have some below: